 Lewisburg is located in the heart of Greenbrier County and has the charms of a small country town with the hipster attitude that sets it apart from anywhere else in the state.
 Award-winning galleries and upscale shops line the main drag as well as tasty restaurants.
 My choices for eats are Food & Friends and Stardust Cafe.
 If you visit in April, don’t miss the Annual Chocolate Festival.

-#70 Have an Adventure at a Resort
+#70 Have a Resort Adventure

 Enjoy Stonewall Jackson Resort by kayak or boat ride.
 Other fun activities include taking a bike ride and spotting wildlife along the way, swimming in the indoor/outdoor pool, or soaking in the outdoor hot tub.
 At night, sit by the campfire with an adult beverage or roast marshmallows.

-#71 Take Time to Play at Ace Adventure
+#71 Take Time to Play

 There is something for everyone at Ace Adventure.
 The lake has giant inflatables to climb and jump from, such as large icebergs and slides.
 A huge “Blob” that looks like a big pillow can catapult a person at least 20 feet in the air with one jumper following another.
 Ace Adventure also has a zip line across the lake that is quite popular and offers mountaintop zip lining and white water rafting just a short bus ride from the lake.
 You can also stay in one of their cabins.

-#72 Browse the Capitol Market
+#72 Shop the Capitol Market

 Charleston’s premier fresh-food destination is that of a former rail yard.
 Exposed brick and trendy decor make Capitol Market visually appealing.
 Still, the biggest draw is the fresh vendor stalls outside (weather permitting) and the onsite restaurants, coffee shop, and local merchants.
 Buy all of your seasonal items here, too, such as Christmas trees and pumpkins.

 #73 See Living History